All visual elements

 Default: no convolution

-You can apply various types of blur or any other convolution filter using this property. convolution is a further struct that can have the following fields.
+You can apply one of various types of blur or any other convolution filter using this property. convolution is a further struct that can have the following fields.
 You can omit fields (or leave them = <cd>[]<cd>) to leave them at default.

 type